Hebary/crm-apollo-server/README.md

-### CRM backend server for clients & sellers
+## CRM backend server for clients & sellers
-Builded with apollo server, node.js.
+### Builded with apollo server, node.js, graphql, and more.